 Income Tax and Payroll Benefit Withholdings

-Employers must also set up an account and withhold and remit state unemployment taxes from the earnings of the employees to the Oklahoma Employment Security Commission.
+Employers must also set up an account and withhold and remit state unemployment taxes to the Oklahoma Employment Security Commission.

 At the Federal level, business owners with employees are required to obtain the necessary forms and set up accounts with the Internal Revenue Service to withhold and pay federal income and Social Security taxes.